zalando/expan/docs/contributing.rst

 You can then check if the triggered Travis CI job is tagged (the name should be eg. 'v1.2.3' instead of 'master').

-Note that it has a flaw that changelog generator will not put the changes of the current release, because it reads the commit messages from git remote.
+Note that this workflow has a flaw that changelog generator will not put the changes of the current release, because it reads the commit messages from git remote.

+Solution: We need to run ``make docs`` on **master** once more *after the release* to update the documentation page.

-ToDo: One solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config `make docs` to use this changelog file.
+ToDo: A better solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config ``make docs`` to use this changelog file.

 We explain the individual steps below.